Who are the men that pick for scraps amongst the ruins at the end of history?

 So clip that as you like.

-The issue is you know.
+The issue is.

-I mean, but it is literally that though.
+Normally, but it is literally that, though.

 That's just the way democracy works.

-Charismatic popular figures win elections, which is why Kemi Badenock will never win an election.
+Charismatic, popular figures win elections, which is why Kemi Badenock will never win an election.

-She is not charismatic, she is not popular.
+She is not charismatic.

 She's just not.